pimcore/customer-data-framework/doc/02_Installation/README.md

   [`CustomerManagementFrameworkBundle\Model\AbstractCustomer\DefaultAbstractUserawareCustomer`](https://github.com/pimcore/customer-data-framework/blob/master/src/Model/AbstractCustomer/DefaultAbstractUserawareCustomer.php)
   class and also need to have one additional data attribute:
   * `password`: password field

+  Note: When extending the customer class from `DefaultAbstractUserawareCustomer` then either Customer class adds the required attributes for getters/setters defined in the ['CustomerManagementFrameworkBundle\Model\CustomerInterface'](https://github.com/pimcore/customer-data-framework/blob/master/src/Model/CustomerInterface.php)
+    or Use a [Trait](https://gist.github.com/dvesh3/ee88f6a7b75ea65f9f1db981b682e7cd), that implements these getters/setters, in Pimcore class.

 * When using the provided [SSO functionality](./Single_Sign_On.md): In this case the customer class additionally needs to implement the [`CustomerManagementFrameworkBundle\Model\SsoAwareCustomerInterface`](https://github.com/pimcore/customer-data-framework/blob/master/src/Model/SsoAwareCustomerInterface.php)